higamaya/chrome-bug-20221018/README.md

 ## Issue

-Chrome crashes when executing a cretain JavaScript code.
+Chrome crashes when executing a certain JavaScript code.

 ## Steps that cause problems